Ball grid array: Difficulties during circuit development

 During development it is not practical to solder BGAs into place, and sockets are used instead, but tend to be unreliable.
 There are two common types of socket: the more reliable type has spring pins that push up under the balls, although it does not allow using BGAs with the balls removed as the spring pins may be too short.

 The less reliable type is a ZIF socket, with spring pinchers that grab the balls.
 This does not work well, especially if the balls are small.

 Cost of equipment

 Expensive equipment is required to reliably solder BGA packages; hand-soldering BGA packages is very difficult and unreliable, usable only for the smallest packages in the smallest quantities.
 However, as more ICs have become available only in leadless (e.g. quad-flat no-leads package) or BGA packages, various DIY reflow methods have been developed using inexpensive heat sources such as heat guns, and domestic toaster ovens and electric skillets.

 Variants

 Intel Mobile Celeron in a flip-chip BGA2 package (FCBGA-479); the die appears dark blue.
-Here the die has been mounted to a printed circuit board substrate below it (dark yellow, also called an interposer) using flip chip and underfill.
+Here the die has been mounted upside-down (flip chip) to a printed circuit board substrate below it (dark yellow, also called an interposer) using underfill.

 Inside a wire bond BGA package; this package has an Nvidia GeForce 256 GPU.